wild-devops/pwshake/doc/step.md

   - my_beauty_named_step:
       script: your_ugly_named_script
   ```
-  This is the same as:
+  Above is the same as:
   ```
   - name: my_beauty_named_step
     script: your_ugly_named_script